AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/authoring/dita/content-reusability-in-aem-guides.md

 ```

-Here we changed the topic path from "kyc_procedure_2020.dita" to "kyc_procedure_2024.dita" due to recent regulation changes.
+Here  the topic path is changed from "kyc_procedure_2020.dita" to "kyc_procedure_2024.dita" due to recent regulation changes.

-Using AEM Guides, Its 2 click
+Using AEM Guides, Its two click

-Step 1: Click on Insert Reusable content
+Step 1: Click Insert Reusable content
 ![toolbar](../../assets/publishing/content-reusability_image1.png)

-Step 2: Select your root map (optional), key, and fragment that needs to be re-used.
+Step 2: Select your root map (optional), key, and fragment that needs to be reused.
 ![conkeyref](../../assets/publishing/content-reusability_image3.png)

 Here root map was auto-selected since it was already open in the map view

-### Re-use content with a single click in AEM Guides
+### Reuse content with a single click in AEM Guides

 AEM Guides offers a "Reusable contents" capability to add content references at a single click.